 Sexually transmitted infections (STIs) usually pass from one person to another through sexual contact.
-Most are fairly common, and effective treatment is available — especially in the early stages.
+Examples include chlamydia, crabs, and genital herpes.
+Treatment can depend on the type of STI.

 HIV has other routes of transmission.
 For example, this STI can spread through the use of unsterilized drug needles as well as sexual contact.

 STIs can affect anyone, regardless of the individual’s sexual orientation or hygiene standards.
 Many STIs can spread through nonpenetrative sexual activity.

 This article looks at some common STIs, how to prevent them, and when to seek help.

 Chlamydia results from an infection with Chlamydia trachomatis.
 It is a common infection that can spread through anal, vaginal, and oral sex.
 It can also spread to a baby during childbirth.

 Chlamydia does not usually cause any symptoms, but it can result in infertility and other complications if a person does not seek treatment for it.
 It is easy to cure with early treatment.

 If symptoms do occur, they may include a change in vaginal discharge and burning pain during urination.

 Chlamydia can also affect the rectum if it occurs as a result of anal sex or spreads from another area of the body.
 This can lead to:

 In those who do develop symptoms, they will usually appear around